 Introduction

-Acute mesenteric ischaemia is the sudden decrease in the blood supply to the bowel, resulting in bowel ischaemia and, if not promptly treated, death.
+Acute mesenteric ischaemia is the sudden decrease in the blood supply to the bowel, resulting in bowel ischaemia and necrosis.
+If not identified and promptly treated will rapidly lead to death.

 In this article, we shall look at the causes, clinical features and management of a patient with acute mesenteric ischaemia.